-The other measure proposed for further study, the Activity Centers measure, arose from Senate Bill 375, which was passed in 2008 by the California legislature.
-The EPA defines the Activity Centers TCM as "a program and/or ordinance to facilitate non-automobile travel or utilization of mass transit to reduce the need for single-occupant vehicle travel, as part of transportation planning and development efforts of a locality, including programs and ordinances applicable to centers of vehicle activity."a SB 375 places new regional planning responsibilities on Metropolitan Planning Organizations like SBCAG.
+TCM T-14, "Activity Centers" is also proposed for adoption in the 2013 Plan.
+This proposed TCM arose from Senate Bill 375, which was passed in 2008 by the California legislature.
+The EPA defines the Activity Centers TCM as "a program and/or ordinance to facilitate non-automobile travel or utilization of mass transit to reduce the need for single-occupant vehicle travel, as part of transportation planning and development efforts of a locality, including programs and ordinances applicable to centers of vehicle activity."
+SB 375 places new regional planning responsibilities on Metropolitan Planning Organizations like SBCAG.
 This law is intended to help meet the State's greenhouse gas (GHG) emission reduction goals in AB 32 to reduce emissions from car and light-duty truck travel through regional transportation and land use strategies.
-SB 375 ties the regional housing and transportation planning and land use planning processes together by mandating the preparation of a Sustainable Communities Strategy (SCS) as part of the Regional Transportation Plan.
+SB 375 ties the regional housing and transportation planning and land use planning processes together by mandating the preparation of a Sustainable Communities Strategy (SCS) as part of the Regional Transportation Plan (RTP).

-SBCAG has prepared a draft 2040 RTP-SCS, which shows how the region will achieve the required GHG per capita emission targets as well the co-benefits of reducing criteria pollutants.
-The draft 2040 RTP-SCS is based on a preferred land use and transportation scenario, which lays out one possible pattern of future growth and transportation investment for the region.
+In August 2013, SBCAG adopted the 2040 RTP-SCS, which shows how the region will achieve the required GHG per capita emission targets as well the co-benefits of reducing criteria pollutants.
+The 2040 RTP-SCS is based on a preferred land use and transportation scenario, which lays out one possible pattern of future growth and transportation investment for the region.
 The RTP-SCS preferred scenario emphasizes a transit-oriented development and infill approach to land use and housing, supported by complementary transportation and transit investments.
 Population and job growth is allocated principally within existing urban areas near public transit.
 Allocation of future growth directly addresses jobs-housing balance issues by emphasizing job growth in the North County and housing growth in the South County.

-The preferred scenario consists of three, core, inter-related components:
+The preferred scenario consists of three core, inter-related components: